Cainuriel/security-tokens-versions/IMPROVEMENTS_SUMMARY.md

 ### 🎯 Key Clarifications Achieved

-1. **Financial Instrument Scope**: Clear documentation that SecurityBondFactory creates SecurityToken instances for ANY type of financial instrument (bonds, equity, debt, asset-backed securities, etc.), not just bonds
+1. **Financial Instrument Scope**: Clear documentation that SecurityTokenFactory creates SecurityToken instances for ANY type of financial instrument (bonds, equity, debt, asset-backed securities, etc.), not just bonds

 2. **BeaconProxy Architecture**: Complete explanation of Implementation → Beacon → Factory → Proxies flow with benefits and use cases